Hypercubers/hypercubing.xyz/docs/methods/3x3x3x3/cfop.md

 #### 3c OLL-4

-Use RKT to set up the slice layers of the Last Cell into configurations that look like possible OCLL cases.
+Use RKT on the last cell to set up the slice layers of the last cell into configurations that look like possible OCLL cases.
 Then use the OCLL algorithms to solve that case.
 This can always be done in 3 OCLL algorithms (or less)

 !!! warning "3c monotwist"
     It's possible to have just 1 3c piece twisted in place.
 To avoid this, make sure that your last OCLL algorithm will solve **all** of the 3c pieces.
 For example if you have 5 left, you can't set it up into an H OCLL case, because that will solve 4/5, leaving you with 1 left.
 Instead, you can set it up into a Sune case, which would then leave you with 2 (which you can solve using a T or U case OCLL algorithm).

 #### 4c OLL-4

-Use RKT on the Last Cell to set up the 4c pieces into possible OCLL cases.
-Rotate the Last Cell to U, such that your OCLL case is in the IU plane, then execute that algorithm **with RKT**.
+Use RKT on the last cell to set up the 4c pieces into possible OCLL cases.
+Rotate the last cell to U, such that your OCLL case is in the IU plane, then execute that algorithm **with RKT** on I.

 !!! warning "4c monoflip"
     It's possible to have just 1 4c piece flipped in place.
 To avoid this, make sure that your last OCLL algorithm will solve **all** of the 4c pieces.
 For example if you have 5 left, you can't set it up into an H OCLL case, because that will solve 4/5, leaving you with 1 left.
 Instead, you can set it up into a Sune case, which would then leave you with 2 (which you can solve using a T or U case OCLL algorithm).